aws-samples/amazon-sagemaker-nvidia-ngc-examples/README.md

-# Amazon SageMaker and NGC Examples
+# Amazon SageMaker and NVIDIA GPU Cloud (NGC) Examples

 This repository is a collection of notebooks that will show you how to use NGC containers and models withing Amazon SageMaker.
 This repository includes the following examples: